nhsconnect/FHIR-NRLS-API/pages/development/interactions/api_interaction_update.md

 Success:

-- MUST return a `200` **SUCCESS** HTTP status code on successful execution of the interaction and the entry has been successfully updated in the NRL.
+- will return a `200` **SUCCESS** HTTP status code on successful execution of the interaction and the entry has been successfully updated in the NRL.
-- MUST return a response body containing a payload with an `OperationOutcome` resource that conforms to the ['Operation Outcome'](http://hl7.org/fhir/STU3/operationoutcome.html) core FHIR resource (see the table below).
+- will return a response body containing a payload with an `OperationOutcome` resource that conforms to the ['Operation Outcome'](http://hl7.org/fhir/STU3/operationoutcome.html) core FHIR resource (see the table below).
 - When a resource has been updated, its `versionId` will be incremented.

-{% include note.html content="The `versionId` is an integer that is assigned and maintained by the NRL server.
-When a new DocumentReference is created, the server assigns it a `versionId` of 1.
-The `versionId` will be incremented during an update or supersede transaction. <br/><br/> The NRL server will ignore any `versionId` value sent by a client in a `create` interaction.
-Instead, the server will ensure that the newly assigned `versionId` adheres to the rules laid out above.
-" %}

 The table summarises the `update` interaction HTTP response code and the values expected to be conveyed in the successful response body `OperationOutcome` payload: